Why do I need an editor?

-Obviously there’s some differences in experience and skill, but a more fundamental difference is specialization.
+Obviously there are some differences in experience and skill, but a more fundamental difference is specialization.
 Some editors specialize by form or subject matter; others specialize by role in the editing process.

 This kind of role specialization is especially common at, say, large publishing houses.
 Proofreaders focus on correcting errors, for example.
 They are traditionally the final line of defense before the typesetter.
 They only start work after several different editors (with several different job titles) have worked through broader issues of style and content.

 Freelancers are often generalists, or at least offer several different services and various gradations of editing.
 I myself do mostly generalized “authors’ editing”: I work directly for authors, and do whatever it takes to make sure their writing is clear, correct, and compelling.

 In the end, excellent prose is always a team effort — even if only one person gets their name on the book cover.
 All good writers use editors and proofreaders.